imagineLife/big-site/content/k8s/in-depth/headless-service.md

 ### Comparing to a stateful set
 Deploying a stateful set, instead of a deployment, that connects to a headless service - a serviceName needs to be specified for the statefulset.
-K8s uses the servicename to apply subdomains to its pods:
+K8s uses the servicename to apply subdomains to its pods, instaed of the `subdomain`+`hostname` field requirements listed above.

 ```yaml
 apiVersion: apps/v1
 kind: StatefulSet